Yorktown Power Station

 |This article is part of the CoalSwarm coverage of coal plants|

-Yorktown Power Station is a coal-fired power station owned and operated by Dominion in Yorktown, Virginia, which is in the process of being shut down by 2016.
+Yorktown Power Station was a 376-megawatt (MW) coal-fired power station owned and operated by Dominion in Yorktown, Virginia.

 - 2 Plant Data